Compile-Time/demo-tracing-in-spring-boot-2-and-3/README.md

 `feature/micrometer-1.1.0-spring-boot-3.0.0` of this
 repository for some alternative solutions.

+## Notes about this branch

+This branch attempts a manual implementation of Sleuths aspect code for the `@NewSpan`, `@ContinueSpan` and `@SpanTag` annotations.
+The intention of this branch to provide an alternative from copying the original Sleuth code and to see how much effort it would be to provide such a manual implementation for Micrometer Tracing 1.0.0.

+See `sleuth-aspect-code-copy` for an approach where the origin Sleuth code is copied and modified to work for Micrometer Tracing 1.0.0.

 ## Infrastructure

 This project requires a tracing infrastructure with the following components